Percutaneous Nephrolithotomy or Nephrolithotripsy

 - Removal of tube—often within 48 hours of procedure

 Fatigue can continue for up to a month.
 Exercises and regular activity may be recommended to help your recovery.
-The hospital staff will provide instructions on caring for the wound to prevent infection.

 Call Your Doctor